jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 ```
 **Example**

 Here we use a Module, and as you can see, a `ReferenceError` is returned.
 You must declare variables when working with Modules because those variables will not be placed on the `window` object.
-To resolve this issue, we can use the `let` keyword to declare the `year` variable at the Module level.
+To resolve this issue, we can use the `let` keyword to declare the `year` variable at the <span>Module</span> level.
 ```javascript
 import { Vehicle } from '../vehicles.js'
 let year = 1956;